Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Conclusion

-An extensive set of empirical studies shows that AC-Off-POC improves the baseline state-of-the-art and outperforms the competing off-policy correction methods by a considerable margin.
-By overcoming the perturbation induced by the off-policy samples contained in the experience replay buffer \citep{experience_replay}, our method can attain faster convergence and optimal policies by disregarding the transitions executed by behavioral policies that highly deviate from the current policy in terms of the numerical action decisions.
-Our method also resolves the issues regarding the computational cost by not introducing any hyper-parameters or networks.
-Furthermore, we support our remarks with experimental results throughout the paper and show that AC-Off-POC can readily be applied to any off-policy actor-critic method through a generic approach.
+An extensive set of empirical studies demonstrates that AC-Off-POC improves the state-of-the-art and outperforms the competing off-policy correction methods by a considerable margin.
+By alleviating the bias induced by the off-policy data, our method can attain faster convergence and optimal policies by disregarding the transitions executed by behavioral policies that highly deviate from the current policy in terms of the numerical action decisions.
+Our method also resolves computational cost issues by not introducing hyperparameters or additional networks.
+Moreover, we show that a generic approach can readily apply AC-Off-POC to actor-critic method with one-step bootstrapped Q-learning.
+Lastly, we provide an open-source repository\footref{our_repo} containing all the code and results to further support research on off-policy deep RL.